Know Your Options If The Other Party Is Uninsured

 When you drive in Florida, you share the road with many uninsured drivers.
-These are drivers who have no auto insurance to pay for the injuries they cause in a car accident.
-In fact, the Insurance Research Council reports that 26.7 percent of Florida drivers are uninsured, the highest percentage in the country.
+These are drivers who have no auto insurance to pay for the injuries they cause in car accidents.
+In fact, the Insurance Research Council reports that 26.7% of Florida drivers are uninsured, the highest percentage in the country.

-Contact our Fort Lauderdale car accident attorneys today to learn more.
-We offer free consultations.
-We also will not charge for our legal services unless we recover compensation for you.
+Contact our Fort Lauderdale attorneys today to learn more at 954-928-9909.
+We have an online contact form available for you as well.
+We offer free consultations, and we will not charge for our legal services unless we recover compensation for you.

 What Is Uninsured Motorist Coverage?

 To register your car in Florida, you must carry two types of auto insurance:

 Your policy must provide at least $10,000 in PIP coverage.
 This insurance will cover the medical treatment, lost income and other related costs that you or your household members incur due to an accident.
 PIP will cover you regardless of who was at fault.
 However, PIP does not cover future medical expenses, loss of future earning capacity or pain and suffering.

 Your policy must also provide a minimum of $10,000 in PDL coverage.
 This insurance will cover the property damage that you cause another driver to sustain in a crash.